 How to choose the best OLED TVs for you

 The above selection of OLED TVs offer an embarrassment of riches for TV shoppers to choose from, with everything from basic functionality to advanced smart features and premium designs.

-But other differences include physical designs, from the slim pedestal base looks of the Vizio OLED TV or the LG BX and CX models, to the ultra-slim wall-hanging design of the LG GX OLED.
+But other differences include physical designs, from the slim pedestal base looks of the Vizio OLED TV or the LG C1, to the ultra-slim wall-hanging design of the LG G1 OLED.